AllegianceGroup/agp-acf-canto-field/README.md

 # ACF Canto Field

-A custom Advanced Custom Fields (ACF) field that integrates with the Canto plugin to allow users to select assets directly from their Canto library. **Version 2.3.0** features enhanced direct URL support and WP All Import Pro compatibility.
+A custom Advanced Custom Fields (ACF) field that integrates with the Canto plugin to allow users to select assets directly from their Canto library. **Version 2.4.0** features list/grid view toggle, search clear button, and enhanced fuzzy search fallback.

 ## Description